Ikracs/Acc-Sign-Hunter/README.md

 - numpy == 1.19.5
 - matplotlib == 2.0.0

-We use Resnet-50, VGG-16, and Inpcetion-v3 pretrained with Pytorch as the target models.
+Resnet-50, VGG-16, and Inpcetion-v3 pretrained with Pytorch are used as the target models.
+We only conduct attack on correctly classified images.
 To reproduce the results in our paper, run:
 ```sh
 python main.py --model resnet --attack sh --loss ce --idxs idxs/resnet.npy